ChayaBasha/Symptom-Tracer/readme.md

 - All Features for Helath Inputs

 # To Do
-- Fix Log Nav Bar
-- get there to be Date and Time for Onset

 - Fix defualt date set as null when nothing entered
 - Symptom Entry Default when no entries yet upon click
-- fix display of entries
 - fix add entry buttons
 - fix add symptom log button
+- fix footer
+- Fix log view
+- Fix logNav buttonsa nd funcitonality

 # Instructions for the APP